What You Should Know About School Security Fencing & Gates

-Schools often use a combination of different types of fencing for different areas, however railings and mesh fencing are most common.
+Schools often use a combination of different types of fencing for different areas, however, railings and mesh fencing are most common.

 For the perimeter, schools tend to have either mesh fencing such as TwinGuard, VGuard or SecureGuard 358 or railings such as Forged Head, StyleGuard R or StyleGuard.
 Whether you choose mesh or railing often depends on the budget as railings are more expensive than mesh.

 Schools with a strong heritage may instead want an ornate railing as a subtle nod to the school’s historic background.
-For a bespoke design, speak to a manufacturer – Barkers often a bespoke design service with our DesignerRange.
+For a bespoke design, speak to a manufacturer – Barkers is often a bespoke design service with our DesignerRange.

-If the school has a sports field or multi-use games area, you may want to consider ball court fencing such as TwinSports, or for heavy duty areas, TwinSports Rebound.
+If the school has a sports field or multi-use games area, you may want to consider ball court fencing such as TwinSports, or for heavy-duty areas, TwinSports Rebound.
 Ball court fencing is typically 3m high to contain the play.